Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 What has kept you from expressing it till this point?

-And then write down that answer.
+Then write down that answer.

 Then we look as a group on what are the forces that go on within us and that we think go on within others that keep us from having an open flow of gratitude.